OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

 ## What Is ProDentim

 ProDentim is an oral probiotic supplement in soft tablet form, with 3.5 billion colony-forming units (CFU) per tablet.
 It is designed to dissolve slowly in the mouth, allowing the probiotic strains to colonize oral surfaces rather than simply passing through the digestive system.
 The formula is manufactured in an FDA-registered, GMP-certified facility in the United States and is non-GMO, gluten-free, and stimulant-free.

+The 3.5 billion CFU figure is worth noting on its own merits, since it falls within a range comparable to the doses used in several of the strain-specific clinical trials referenced later in this review.
+This is a meaningfully more transparent labeling practice than many supplement formulas that disclose only a proprietary blend total without a CFU count at all, and it gives a buyer an actual number to compare against the published research rather than having to take the formulation on faith.

 <figure class="post-figure">
   <img src="/assets/img/posts/prodentim-main.webp" alt="ProDentim bottle close-up showing Advanced Oral Probiotics label" class="post-img">